 Logo designing seems to have taken over the political world!
 With Obama’s logo capturing the attention in the last elections, other political candidates of 2012 campaign appear to have decided to step up the game of their campaign.
-The logo design competitions begin!
+The logo design competition begin!

 Who said that only companies or businesses can use logos?
 Logo designs are a representation and an identity.
 They are a great way to gain public attention and appear to have gained a dynamic momentum at the political front.
 These can become a very strong factor in branding a candidate.